Azure Cloud Service deployment provider assumes there is only one Azure Cloud Service package (file with

 <subscription>.publishsettings XML file.

 When deploying Cloud Services to different environments you don’t want to re-build application package every time with different configurations, but you want to deploy the same package (artifact) with some environment-specific settings configured during deployment.
-When using Cloud Service Deploy the problem can be easily solved by Web Deploy parametrization.
+When using Cloud Service Deploy the problem can be easily solved by Cloud Service Deploy parametrization.